 - support new professionals in developing professional networks and meeting the challenges of a transition into the workforce

 - support mid-career women in balancing work/family issues and continuing to develop professionally

 - support later career women in achieving professional goals, gaining executive positions, and gaining visibility and influence by joining Boards.

-In Fall Semester, Dr. Krendl taught a First Year Seminar, titled Women and Leadership, to a hand-picked group of 20 new college women.
+During fall semester 2011, Dr. Krendl taught a First Year Seminar (FYS), titled Women and Leadership, to a select group of 20, first-year college women.
 These women learned about leadership theory and skills, interacted with local women leaders, and worked with girls’ clubs in local junior high schools.
-In December, these students, and other invited women student leaders, met with local professional women in a “speed matching” opportunity.
-In January, the NET matched 36 university women with 36 women leader mentors from the Columbus community.
+In December 2011, these students, and other invited women student leaders, met with local professional women in a “speed matching” opportunity.
+In January 2012, the NET matched 36 university women with 36 women leader mentors from the Columbus community.

-In an evaluation in May, students reported not only feeling more connected through the program with women in the community, but 100% of students involved had also developed new strategies with their mentors to overcome barriers to future success.
+In an evaluation in May 2012, students reported not only feeling more connected through the program with women in the community, but 100 percent of students involved had also developed new strategies with their mentors to overcome barriers to future success.